 Except for the time required for treatments, many dialysis patients lead regular lives.
 Dialysis typically makes you feel better since it helps reduce several of the symptoms of renal failure.
 It takes some time for the patient and their family to adjust to dialysis.

 Many dialysis patients maintain busy lifestyles, working, raising families, and travelling.
 When you travel, your healthcare professional can assist you in arranging dialysis at a facility in your new location.
-If you’re practicing either sort of self-dialysis, you can bring dialysis solution bags and (if necessary) a portable home dialysis machine with you.
+If you’re practising either sort of self-dialysis, you can bring dialysis solution bags and (if necessary) a portable home dialysis machine with you.

 As the abdomen fills with dialysis solution, those who use peritoneal dialysis may need to limit activities.
 Otherwise, exercise is usually safe for dialysis patients.